 24/7 number to call with advice and help.
 It is: 888-995-HOPE (4673).

 The Ohio Housing Finance Agency offers a Grants for Grads program.
 First time homebuyers who have graduated from a college or university in the last 18 months, and graduates of an Ohio high school, and who meet the income limits are eligible.
-You can qualify for a grant of up to 2.5% of your home's purchase price, which will not have to be paid back if you live in Ohio for the next 5 years.
+You can qualify for a grant of 2.5% to 5% of your home's purchase price, which will not have to be paid back if you live in Ohio for the next 5 years.
 For more information, see the website or call 888-362-6432.

 The Ohio Housing Finance Agency has mortgage

 programs for first time homebuyers (those who have not owned a residence in three years) and those

 wishing to buy a home in a depressed area.
 If you are buying a home in a target area, you do not need to

 be a first-time homebuyer.
 The rate includes 2 1/2% or 5% downpayment assistance.
 Income and home price restrictions apply.

 For people interested in buying a house on sale through the Lucas County Sheriff's sale, see this website for listing and details.